Tuwaiq-Data-Science-Bootcamp-V3/Bootcamp-Project-2-Data-Analysis/Movies Project.md

 answer all of these questions and more to compeletely analyze the movie industry.

-We used "tmdb-movies" which is a database we downloaded from Kaggle that has ten thousand movies to analyze.
+We used "tmdb-movies" which is a database we downloaded from Kaggle that has five thousand movies to analyze.
 ### This analysis process will contain the following questions:
    - Which genres are most popular from year to year?
    - What kinds of properties are associated with movies that have high revenues?